Difference Between Lenovo ThinkCentre and HP ProDesk

 Under its three product categories—Essential, Advanced, and Elite—the company provides more than 70 diverse setups.
 The HP Essential desktops are inexpensive and come with standard consumer features.

-Additionally, the Elite series focuses more on security and expansion at a higher price point whereas the HP Advanced series offers business-oriented settings with professional-grade hardware and compatibility.
+Additionally, the Elite series focuses more on security and expansion at a higher price point, whereas the HP Advanced series offers business-oriented settings with professional-grade hardware and compatibility.

 Although the ProDesk 400 is not particularly spectacular, it contains everything a business PC should have.
 The fact that it features a CD/DVD drive and a VGA port, both of which are incredibly uncommon in the PC industry and enable this system to support older devices, is something we admire.
 On the front, inside the black-and-white striped grill, is a CD/DVD drive.
-A silver bumper with two USB 3.0 ports, a 3.5mm headphone jack, and the power button is located below the grill.
+A silver bumper with two USB 3.0 ports, a 3.5mm headphone jack, and a power button is located below the grill.
 In addition, it comes with an Ethernet port, two additional USB 3.0 ports, a VGA port, four USB 2.0 ports, and a DisplayPort, all located on the machine’s back.

 Main Differences Between Lenovo ThinkCentre and HP ProDesk